salujajaskeerat/ELP305-TribeD-documentation/index.md

 |Finish |Copper Bonded/Coated|
 |Dimension | 24 x 24 inches |

-Earthing is required for protection of human life as well as for protection of equipment of the system from excessive touch voltages, earthing provides the path to neutralise the surge voltage.
+Earthing is required for the protection of human life and protection of equipment of the system from excessive touch voltages; earthing provides the path to neutralize the surge voltage.

-The following table shows benefits of using Earthing compound:
+The following table shows the benefits of using Earthing compound:

 1. Improves soil resistance & the Electrical Conductivity of the Soil
-2. Non Toxic & Long Lasting
+2. Non-Toxic & Long Lasting
 3. Excellent Moisture Absorption and Retaining Capacity
 4. Enriches the Charge Carrying Ions in the soil